Open source JavaScript npm

 <!-- window.getViewport is now available -->

 When you call new getViewport(), it generates one @media rule per breakpoint and injects them into a <style> tag.
-Each rule sets a CSS custom property on :root encoding the current breakpoint name and its index.
+Each rule sets the custom property encoding the current breakpoint name and index.

 @media (min-width: 0px) { :root { --viewport: 'xs,1'; } }